algosup/2024-2025-project-4-web-fpga-team-5/CONTRIBUTING.md

 ## Conclusion

 Thank you for your contribution!
-Your efforts are valuable to the success of our project during this academic period.
+Your efforts are valuable to the success of our project.
 If you have any questions, feel free to reach out to us.
 Happy coding!